-Talk about the goals you want to achieve
+Talk and plan about the financial goals you want to achieve

 Do you want to start your own business?
-Do you want to retire early?
-Do you want to spend more money on the gym and less on going out to dinner?
+Retire early?
+Spend more money on the gym and less on eating out?
 Does your partner know these things?

 Share openly and early on about your personal finances

-What are the steps couples can take to have a happy relationship while also being open about their financial and life goals?
-An open, mutual communication channel can help, because sharing life goals is an important step.
+What steps can couples take to have a happy relationship while also being open about their financial and life goals?
+Here's where an open, mutual communication channel can help.

-Whether you are in a new relationship, about to get married, or have been in a relationship for years, it's never too early to have a money conversation with a serious partner.
-For one thing, the earlier you start, the more comfortable you'll get talking about money, and the fewer surprises you'll face later on.
+Whether you're in a new relationship or have been in a relationship for years, it's never too early to have the money conversation with a serious partner.
+For one thing, the earlier you start, the more comfortable you'll get talking about money and the fewer surprises you'll face later on.

-One person might be comfortable enough with just 3 months of expenses saved up for an emergency fund, but someone else may feel more comfortable with 12 months of expenses saved up for an emergency.
-Everyone is different and demonstrates those differences through their personal needs and wants.
-It’s important to understand these preferences.
-To empower each other (keep money arguments to a minimum), have regular conversations, and understand that compromises usually have to be made.
+One person might be comfortable enough with just 3 months of expenses saved up for an emergency fund, but someone else may feel more comfortable with 12 months’ of expenses saved up for an emergency.